thgrass/mqtt.nvim/README.md

 | `use_console` | `true` | If `true`, all incoming messages are also appended to a persistent console buffer.
 Toggle it with `:MqttConsole`. |
 | `console_position` | `"bottom"` | Where to open the console window (`"bottom"` for a horizontal split or `"right"` for a vertical split). |

-You can also override the names of the commands (e.g. `:MqttSubscribe`) by setting the `command_names` table; see the code for details.

 ## How it works

 Under the hood, the plugin shells out to `mosquitto_sub` for subscriptions and `mosquitto_pub` for publishing.
 Neovim’s job control captures the standard output of `mosquitto_sub` and appends each line to a scratch buffer in real time.
 The asynchronous job is automatically cleaned up when you call `:MqttDisconnect` or when you close Neovim.